Skip to content

 To accomplish this, you can look at recent and similar home sales in the area where you are planning to buy.
 These are also known as comparable sales, or “comps.”

 The real estate market determines what a particular house is worth at a particular time.
 It’s all based on supply and demand.
-And the best way to gain this kind of insight is by looking at recent sales or comps.
+And the best way to measure this is by looking at recent sales or comps.

 When reviewing recent sales, pay particular attention to homes that are similar to the one you’re trying to buy.
 Those are the most accurate and useful comps, when it comes to making an offer on a house in the Bay Area.